OpenBB-finance/OpenBB/website/content/sdk/reference/economy/treasury_maturities.md

 ---
 title: treasury_maturities
-description: This page covers the documentation of OpenBB finance's treasury_maturities function, providing details on the source code and its returns.
+description: "This page covers the documentation of OpenBB finance's treasury_maturities" function, providing details on the source code and its returns.
 This function returns a DataFrame containing the name of the financial instruments and a string containing all options.